bytebase/bytebase.com/content/docs/tutorials/database-change-management-with-redis-and-github.md

 Before you start this tutorial, make sure:

-- You have followed our previous UI-based change tutorial [DevOps: Database Change Management with Redis](/docs/tutorials/database-change-management-with-redis).
+- You have followed our previous UI-based change tutorial [Database CI/CD and Schema Migration with Redis](/docs/tutorials/database-change-management-with-redis).
 - You have [a local running Redis](https://redis.io/docs/getting-started/installation/).
 - You have a [GitHub](https://github.com/) account.
 - You have a public GitHub repository, e.g  `redis-test-bb-local`.